Santa Ana Main Library is closed for a two-year renovation project. Learn more here.

 How to run for office

-Candidates may be nominated for any of the elective offices of the respective ward they reside in the City only during the Nomination Period between the 113th day and the 88th day before a municipal election.
+Candidates may be nominated for the elective office of the respective ward they reside in, or the City overall, only during the Nomination Period between the 113th day and the 88th day before a municipal election.
+In 2024, the nomination period is Monday, July 15 through Friday, August 9.
+Regular business hours are 8:00 am - 5:00 pm, Monday - Thursday, and alternating Fridays (see calendar).

 Eligible candidates must be: